 Location: Magnificent Mile

-I’m very sad I didn’t get the chance to experience Althea on this trip, as it’s actually a Mathew Kenney restaurant (the founder of the Future Food Institute course and the mastermind of so many incredible restaurants, including Plant Food + Wine, one of my top vegan restaurants in LA).
+I’m very sad I didn’t get the chance to experience Althea’s beautiful vegan food on this trip, as it’s actually a Matthew Kenney restaurant (the founder of the Future Food Institute course and the mastermind of so many incredible restaurants, including Plant Food + Wine, one of my top vegan restaurants in LA).
 I peeped the menu and while they have some Matthew Kenney favorites (like the kelp noodle cacio e pepe and raw zucchini lasagna that I learned in the course), they also have a handful of dishes that are totally new to me (maitake barbacoa tacos, anyone)?!
 This will be a must-try on my next Chicago trip.

 Brass Heart takes fine dining to the next level with what looks like a remarkable seasonal tasting menu – and the best part is, they have a separate, completely vegan menu.
 With dishes like trumpet mushroom mole and eggplant confit, this is a special occasion restaurant that gets rave reviews from vegans and meat-eaters, alike – landing it squarely amongst my top picks for round two for my next vegan Chicago trip.

-Thanks for joining me on my never-ending food tour and if you haven’t already, check out my post on the Best Vegan Food I Ate in Santa Barbara – another vegan food hit list that I had a lot of fun building.
+Thanks for joining me on my never-ending food tour and if you haven’t already, check out a few of my other vegan restaurant city guides (packed full of vegan food hit lists I’ve had a lot of fun sampling from) right here: